 We have experienced significant impacts to our business as a result of global economic challenges, resulting from the COVID-19 pandemic and the continuing conflict between Russia and Ukraine, such as rising inflation, especially with respect to freight costs driven by higher fuel prices, increased cost and shortages of raw materials, and supply chain disruptions which negatively impacted our gross profit margin during 2022.
-We expect the pressure on the supply chain to continue and freight costs remain subject to volatility in the market.
-The rising interest rates and foreign currency impact due to the strengthening of the U.S. dollar have also impacted our results of operations during 2022 and the first half of 2023.
+We expect the pressure on the supply chain to continue and freight costs to remain subject to volatility in the market.
+The rising interest rates and foreign currency impact due to the strengthening of the U.S. dollar have also impacted our results of operations during 2022 and the nine months ended September 30, 2023.